hashintel/hash/packages/hash/README.md

 ## HASH blocks

-[//]: # (TODO: Disclaimer?
-Probably mention the new methods we've patched in to develop on)
+[//]: # "TODO: Disclaimer?
+Probably mention the new methods we've patched in to develop on"

 This repository contains a number of https://blockprotocol.org blocks.
 If you want to develop, build or serve a single block, run: